-A person who beneficially owns, either directly or indirectly, more than 25% of the voting securities of the Fund or acknowledges the existence of such control may be presumed to control the Fund.
-A control person could potentially control the outcome of any proposal submitted to the shareholders for approval, including changes to the Fund's fundamental policies or terms of the investment advisory agreement with the Adviser.
-A principal shareholder is any person who owns (either of record or beneficially) 5% or more of any class of outstanding shares of the Fund.
-Because the Fund has not yet commenced operations, no persons own of record or beneficially 25% or more of the Fund's outstanding shares as of the date of this SAI.
-Prior to the commencement of operations, the Fund will not have issued any shares except those issued in a private placement to the initial shareholder of the Fund for certain organizational matters.
+A person who beneficially owns, either directly or indirectly, more than 25% of the voting securities of the Funds or acknowledges the existence of such control may be presumed to control the Funds.
+A control person could potentially control the outcome of any proposal submitted to the shareholders for approval, including changes to the Funds' fundamental policies or terms of the investment advisory agreement with Toroso or Impact Shares, as the case may be.
+The Trust does not have information concerning the beneficial ownership of shares nominally held by DTC.
+To the Trust's knowledge, as of September 29, 2023, no person owned of record or beneficially 25% or more of any of the Funds.